 Participation in the Young Enterprise programme provides an ideal opportunity to put ideas into practice and discuss the outcomes objectively

 Follow us on Twitter @theabbey_biz

 What’s the difference between public debt and deficit?
 Why doesn’t money really exist?
 Why are footballers paid more than nurses and why is the success of Ed Sheeran good for the Balance of Payments?
 These are just some of the questions an Economics student can expect to consider.
 Whilst not necessarily providing a right answer, studying Economics provides a framework enabling the students to understand the impact of economic decisions both nationally and internationally.
-It develops analysis, problem-solving, evaluation and essay-writing skills that are transferable across the business sector.
+It develops analysis, problem-solving, evaluation and essay-writing skills that are transferable across almost any career route.

 Beyond the classroom

 Geography is a ‘join the dots’ subject; all those snippets of information whirling around the world waiting to be connected in some way so a more complete understanding can be developed.
-Carl (2012)
+Carl Lee, Academic

 We are a vibrant, knowledgeable department who inspire a love of Geography in our students.
 In lessons we explore the world through different learning experiences.
 We aim to understand these concepts in real life by studying ‘Geography in Action’ on our field trips.
 We have embraced modern technology and use GIS both in the classroom and in the field to collect, interpret and analyse data.